-ETT suction should be attended based on a clinical assessment of the infant.
-It does not need to be attended "routinely" as the inspired gas is warmed and humidified (therefore preventing secretions from drying and occluding the airway).
+ETT suction should be based on a clinical assessment of the infant.
+The inspired gas is warmed and humidified (therefore decreasing the amount of secretions drying and occluding the airway).

-Auscultate with stethoscope before and after ETT suction in order to evaluate necessity and effectiveness of the procedure.
+Auscultate with stethoscope before and after ETT suction to evaluate necessity and effectiveness of the procedure.